brocade/pysdn/CONTRIBUTE.md

 - You have a new feature
 - You have some ideas

-## Will my contribution be accepted by the maintainer
+## Will my contribution be accepted by the maintainer(s)
-Typically the answer to this question is, 'definitely':
+Typically the answer to this question is, "Hurray!
+Yes!
+Thank you!
+Definitely!"
+But lets communicate with the community to be sure there is no duplicate effort or that what you want to do is not a new github project altogether:

-- If you contribute a bug fix it should be accepted.
-You must create an issue first (go to the github page for this reposistory and use the github issues page).
-This is to 1) track the issue and also to be sure it is a bug (and not a misunderstanding of a feature) and not already being worked on.
+- If you contribute a bug fix then please find or create an issue first (go to the github page for this reposistory and use the github issues page, on right margin).
+This is to

+	1. track the issue
+	1. be sure it is a bug (and not a misunderstanding of a feature)
+	1. not already being worked on
 - If you contribute a new feature it should match the goal/scope of this project:  provide Python developers a Python library of classes to more easily work with Brocade's OpenDaylight Controller.
-This is to avoid feature creep and ensure that there are opportunities for others to build libraries and apps atop this library.
+This is to avoid feature creep and ensure that there are opportunities for others to build new github repositories with libraries and apps atop this library.
+- If something drives you nuts about using the API then log it as an issue and then see bug fix above.
-- If you have ideas for a better software design/archictecture it may not be accepted, please discuss your suggestion with us first.
+- If you have ideas for a better internal software design/archictecture, log it as an issue so we can discuss it.
 - In general, it is better to communicate with us before launching into a large modification.
-The best way is to communicate publically so that all users can participate if they so choose.
+We prefer to communicate publically so that all users can participate if they so choose.
 Please go to the github page for this repository and use the github issues page.

-## How do I contribute (now that I have talked to you guys...or my change is small and I am sure you will accept it):
+## How do I contribute:

+1. First, read the 'Will my contribution be accepted by the maintainer(s)' section above.
 1. We use the Fork & Pull methdology for pull requests as described here:  https://help.github.com/articles/using-pull-requests/
     1. There is a good beginner video (by Ashley Grant) here as well: https://www.youtube.com/watch?v=M7ZYkjOWr6g
 1. Fork this repository.